IBM/unitxt/docs/docs/adding_dataset.rst

 In this example, the `translation` field is taken, as is, as a gold reference.
 However, in other cases, the output field may undergo some transformations.

-If using a predefined task, you can choose from the corresponding templates available in the catalog's :ref:`Templates section <catalog.templates>`.
+If using a predefined task, you can choose from the corresponding templates available in the catalog's :ref:`Templates section <dir_catalog.templates>`.

 .. note::

-   Use the :ref:`comprehensive guide on templates  <templates>` for more templates features.
+   Use the :ref:`comprehensive guide on templates  <adding_template>` for more templates features.

 Alternatively, you can define your custom templates: